ligato/docs/docs/plugins/connection-plugins.md

 ### GRPC Plugin

-The `GRPC Plugin` is a infrastructure plugin that enables app plugins to handle GRPC requests (see the diagram below) as follows:
+The `GRPC Plugin` is an infrastructure plugin that enables app plugins to handle GRPC requests (see the `GRPC Plugin API` figure below) as follows:

 1. The GRPC Plugin starts the GRPC server + net listener in its own goroutine
 2. Plugins register their handlers with the `GRPC Plugin`.
 To service GRPC requests, a plugin must implement a handler function and register it at a given URL path using the `RegisterService` method. `GRPC Plugin` uses an GRPC request multiplexer from `grpc/Server`.
 3. The GRPC Server routes GRPC requests to their respective registered handlers using the `grpc/Server`.

 ![grpc][grpc-image]
+<p style="text-align: center; font-weight: bold">GRPC Plugin API</p>
 <br/>

 **Configuration**